Cultural competence is a major asset in diagnosing and treating Spanish-speaking patients.

-Spanish and Cultural Immersion CME / CNE is perfect for people who have mastered basic Spanish communication through study and/or travel and would like to immerse themselves in the language in a medical setting.
-It also engages students in the Maya experience, helping them to better connect with patients from foreign cultures.
+Target Audience: The course is perfect for doctors, nurses and physician assistants who have mastered basic Spanish communication and would like to immerse themselves in the language in a Maya culture setting.

-Course fee: $1,295, which includes ground transportation to and from Guatemala City and single-person accommodations at the beautiful La Posada de Santiago, Hotel Eco Bambu or Hotel Tiosh Abaj (dependent on advanced enrollment and availability).
-There is additional charge for family members.
+Fee includes ground transportation to and from Guatemala City and single-person accommodations at one of several beautiful local venues La Posada de Santiago, Hotel Eco Bambu or Hotel Tiosh Abaj (depending on enrollment and availability).
+Bringing family members?
+There will be an additional charge

 In support of improving patient care, Penn Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.